DouglasTitze/EyeTrackingDemo/README.md

 - isSelected - Logs to the console that the object is still being hit by a raycast
 - isUnselected - Logs to the console that the object has stopped being hit by a raycast

-**Important Information**

-- This script inherits from **_EyeRayInterface_**, so if an object has this script and is hit, then it will be recognized as a valid hit

 ---

-### ExampleEyeInteractable - Slightly more useful example of an eye interactable
+### ChangeColorEyeInteractable - Changes the material of the object depending on its interaction state

 **Variables**

 - matHit - The object will change to this material when hit
 - matSelected - The object will change to this material while selected
 - matUnselected - The object will change to this material when unselected
-- timeTillSelected - The length in seconds that the user needs to hit an object to register it as selected
+- timeTillSelected - Time delay in seconds between isHit and isSelected

 **Methods**

 - isHit - Changes the objects material to matHit
 - isSelected - Changes the objects material to matSelected after the desired timeTillSelected
 - isUnselected - Changes the objects material to matUnselected
-- executeSelect - Given the input time, delay the object from being selected for that much time
+- executeSelect - Given the input time, delay the object from being selected
-- changeMaterialTo - Change the object material to the input material
+- changeMaterialTo - Changes the object material to the input material

-**Important Information**

-- This script inherits from **_BaseEyeInteractable_**, so if an object has this script and is hit, then it will be recognized as a valid hit

----

-### BaseEyeInteractable - Base interactable that implements simple interactions given raycast hit info

-**Methods**

-- isHit - Logs to the console that the object has been hit by a raycast
-- isSelected - Logs to the console that the object is still being hit by a raycast
-- isUnselected - Logs to the console that the object has stopped being hit by a raycast

-**Important Information**

-- This script inherits from **_EyeRayInterface_**, so if an object has this script and is hit, then it will be recognized as a valid hit

 ---